The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 Three specs decide whether a wallet tracker earns its place in your luggage, and they’re not the ones marketing pages lead with.

 Network reach comes first.
-A wallet tracker is only as good as the phones around it, and a Find My card thins out fast in Android-heavy markets while a dual-network card hedges that bet.
+A wallet tracker is only as good as the phones around it, and a Find My card thins out fast in Android-heavy markets while a dual-network tracker hedges that bet.
 If your itinerary crosses regions, pay the premium for dual coverage.
 For more on this tradeoff, see our guide to the best wallet tracker options across networks.

 Battery strategy comes second.
 Sealed and coin-cell cards win for short trips because there is nothing to charge.
 Rechargeable cards win for travelers who take many trips a year, because a quick Qi top-up beats buying replacement hardware.
 Match the battery type to how often you travel, not to the spec sheet’s headline number.